Web Hosting and Domain Registration are two elements of running a website. But it’s important to understand the difference and use cases.

 A domain does not do anything on its own.
 Registration provides you the right to “point” your domain wherever you want.

 You can tell it to redirect to another website – But usually, you’ll want it to direct browsers to your website…on your hosting account.

 Web hosting is an account on a server that “hosts” your website files.

 If you do not have a domain “pointed” to your hosting account, you can access it with a string of numbers in an IP address.

 While you can technically build your own server at home, most people buy hosting from a hosting company.

 A hosting company is a company that owns a bunch of pre-configured servers that they lease out according to different plans.

-They will usually instructions on how to “point” your domain to your hosting account.
-They will also provide instructions for software to build & manage your website.
+They will usually include instructions on how to “point” your domain to your hosting account.
+They’ll also provide instructions for software to build & manage your website.

 There are a few terms that you’ll see in the process to clarify.

 DNS is a system that does the actual work for translating your domain name into an IP address.
 It can be separate from your domain registration and your hosting account.
 Usually, the domain registrar or your hosting company will provide you with a DNS.